JeanCSinisterra/AskYourName/README.md

 # AskYourName
-This little script ask for your name
+You can use this little script to show your friends that you can code.